ufjschool/ob-s14/drafts/final/DM.md

 Waksman’s passion and energy toward the cause convinced her that she was meant to stay another year in Gainesville to lead the Dance Marathon at UF morale team and raise money for the children she had grown to love over her previous four years at UF.

-To Waksman, a miracle child is, “an incredible spirit who constantly gives us inspiration to keep driving forward and doing the best we can to make miracle happen.”
+To Waksman, a miracle child is, “an incredible spirit who constantly gives us inspiration to keep driving forward and doing the best we can to make miracles happen.”

 Members of the morale team as well as other students involved in Dance Marathon get their energy to keep pushing forward throughout the 26.2 hours through the inspiration of the miracle children.